Best of Germany and Austria Tour In Depth

 The Rhine, at 1,320 km (820 miles) long, is one of the longest rivers in Europe, and has been important as a commercial waterway for at least 2,000 years.
 The many castles along its banks established control over portions of the river primarily for the purpose of collecting tolls.

-Rudesheim's own comprehensive series of detailed web pages detailing the history of the town and providing information for visitors
+Rüdesheim's own web pages providing information for visitors

 The Moselle River